Chapter 3 : Alexa: When Trusting your Instincts can be a Good Thing

 I can't help but glare at him as I lean against the door to my bathroom, but he doesn't take any notice.
 He just continues to sit there, muttering to himself, trying to make himself feel better when his gut tells him otherwise.
 That's one of the only things that really annoys me about Albus; when he's worrying about something, he over thinks things, to the point where he genuinely believes it and then he tells himself it's going to be okay, even though he's already freaked himself into believing it's not.

 That's what he did in regards to this.
 The moment he realized we had been too drunk to think about protection, he started to worry about the consequences and what to do and he freaked out and yelled at me and now his words are getting to me because I'm late.
 Have I mentioned that I hate him yet?
 Because I do.

 He throws himself back against my pillows.
 "Everything's going to be fine, we're okay.
 We're fine."

 "It's big, it's nice and your brother doesn't live here anymore so we're always alone now," he mutters.
 Oh.
+Not what I expected him to say because it's not the real reason.
 Well, I can only accept that his sister is way too nosy.
 "We're gonna be fine."

 He jumps up, holds himself up with his elbows.
 "You're angry."